![]() |

-505 Agility TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
-ObjectiveThe objective of the 505 Agility Test (Draper 1985) [1] is to monitor the development of the athlete's speed and agility.
+505 Agility TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider the factors influencing the results.
+ObjectiveThe 505 Agility Test (Draper 1985)[1] objective is to monitor the development of the athlete's speed and agility.

 How to conduct the testThis test requires the athlete to run from the “Start” line to the “Turn” line and return to the “Start” line as fast as possible (see the diagram below).
 The athlete must step past the "Turn" line with both feet before returning.